Sistema Huautla

 Sistema Huautla is a cave system in the Sierra Mazateca mountains of the southern Mexican state of Oaxaca.
-As of May 2024 it is the deepest cave system in the Western Hemisphere, 1560 m from the highest entrance to the lowest reached point in the cave system, with over 62 miles of mapped passageways.
+As of May 2024, it is the deepest cave system in the Western Hemisphere, 1560 m from the highest entrance to the lowest reached point in the cave system, with over 62 miles of mapped passageways.
 It is the ninth-deepest cave in the world.
-It is also the 28th-longest cave system with over 100 km length.
+It is also the 28th-longest cave system, with over 100 km of passages.
 Sistema Huautla has 30 entrances.

 Location

 Sistema Huautla is a cave system in the Sierra Mazateca mountains in the Teotitlán District of the Cañada region in the southern Mexico state of Oaxaca.
-It is below the municipalities of Huautla de Jimenez, Huautepec and Mazatlan Villa de Flores.

-As of May 2024 it was 100.2 km long (total of all mapped passageways) with 30 distinct entrances and a depth measurement of 1560 m from its highest known entrance to its lowest reached point.
-Sistema Huautla is the deepest cave in the Western Hemisphere and the ninth deepest cave in the world, tied in depth with the cave Hirlatzhöhle of Austria; it is listed as the twenty-eight longest at about 62.2 miles of surveyed passages compared to Mammoth Cave in Kentucky, USA, the longest cave system in the world at 420+ miles.
+It is below the municipalities of Huautla de Jimenez, Huautepec, and Mazatlan Villa de Flores.
+As of May 2024, it was 100.2 km long (total of all mapped passageways) with 30 distinct entrances and a depth measurement of 1560 m from its highest known entrance to its lowest reached point.
+Sistema Huautla is the deepest cave in the Western Hemisphere and the ninth-deepest cave in the world, tied in depth with the cave Hirlatzhöhle of Austria; it is listed as the twenty-eight longest.